knative/eventing/docs/spec/channel.md

-# Channel Spec
+# Knative Channel Specification

 ## Background

-Starting with Version 0.7.0 all the different Channel CRDs (e.g.
-`InMemoryChannel` or `KafkaChannel`) are living in the `messaging.knative.dev/v1alpha1` API Group.
+The Knative Eventing project has one generic `Channel` CRD and might ship different Channel CRDs implementations (e.g.`InMemoryChannel`) inside of in the `messaging.knative.dev/v1beta1` API Group.

-A channel logically receives events on its input domain and forwards them to its subscribers.
-Below is a specification for the generic parts of each _Channel_.
+A _channel_ logically receives events on its input domain and forwards them to its subscribers.
+Below is a specification for the generic parts of each `Channel`.

 A typical channel consists of a _Controller_ and a _Dispatcher_ pod.